How to disable an Outlook Email Account but Not Delete It, in simple words “delete outlook account but keep emails”.

 - Click OK.

-This process Temporally Deactivate only received Emails from specific Account in Outlook.
+This process Temporally Deactivate only received Emails from specific Accounts in Outlook.